ProteinsWebTeam/interpro-docs/docs/protein_families_game.rst

 What is a protein?
 ==================

+A protein is a long molecule made up of small units known as amino acids.
+You can visualise a protein as a pearl neckless where each pearl is an amino acid.
+These amino acids are found mainly in food.
+The amino acids required to make proteins can be obtained from the proteins we eat, or produced by the body.

 .. figure:: images/protein_families_game/string_of_pearls.png
   :alt: Protein amino acid illustration
   :align: right
   :width: 180px

-A protein is a long molecule made up of small units known as amino acids.
-You can visualise a protein as a pearl neckless where each pearl is an amino acid.
-These amino acids are found mainly in food.
-The amino acids required to make proteins can be obtained from the proteins we eat, or produced by the body.

-The image on the right is an illustration of the protein amino acid sequence chain.
+The image above is an illustration of the protein amino acid sequence chain.
 Source: http://xaktly.com/Proteins.html

 What are proteins made of?